ReDI-School/intermediate-java/introduction/index.md

 assignments, so it is important that you have a GitHub account. **If you do not have one, please create an account right now.**

 Please click the link above and follow the instructions in your free time.
+This assignment contains a course on the fundamentals of Git and GitHub which will help in understanding how to leverage Git & GitHub for collaboration between the students and tutors.

 ## Exercises and assignment